Europia79/HostageArena/README.md

 `/vips alter <arena> addregion`

 FYI: You do NOT need to use this last command.
-The Demolition plugin will automatically reset bases after each match.
 The last command should be only used if you want players to break blocks (or access chests) in the arena and have WorldGuard reset all the broken blocks to their original state after each match.